 Director of Admissions, Junior High (7-8)

-Ted's commitment to Catholic education began well before joining the staff at BSM eight years ago.
+Ted's commitment to Catholic education began well before joining the staff at BSM ten years ago.
 He and his wife decided to send their son and daughter to a local Catholic grade school before enrolling both of them at BSM in 7th grade.
 Time quickly flew by with both having since graduated from BSM and college (Marquette University and the University of British Columbia).
 Much to his chagrin, neither chose his alma mater, the University of Wisconsin - Madison.
 Fortunately, since BSM and UW share the same colors, Ted is happy to show his Red Knight and Badger pride wherever he goes.

 Betsy Van Cleve (Stiegler) '06